he426100/awesome-stars-he426100/README.md

 *   [bartblaze/PHP-backdoors](https://github.com/bartblaze/PHP-backdoors) - A collection of PHP backdoors.
 For educational or testing purposes only.

 *   [verot/class.upload.php](https://github.com/verot/class.upload.php) - This PHP class uploads files and manipulates images very easily.
 It is in fact as much as an image processing class than it is an upload class.
-Compatible with PHP4, 5 and 7.
+Compatible with PHP 4, 5, 7 and 8.
 Supports processing of local files, uploaded files, files sent through XMLHttpRequest.

 *   [overtrue/easy-sms](https://github.com/overtrue/easy-sms) - :calling: 一款满足你的多种发送需求的短信发送组件